Cirice/cirice.github.io/_posts/2017-11-18-curse-of-dimensionality.md

 Here the real numbers representing the eigen values are associated with the amount of information that the corresponding dimension contain, so after the calculations we take **k dimensions** of the all dimensions with the biggest eigen values and dump the rest!

 **Note**: In a ***representational point of view***, by applying PCA we reduce the dimensions but this does not mean that we dumped the irrelevant features and preserved the relevant ones.
-The main benefits of applying PCA are **To reduce the computational cost subject to the fact that the most information be preserved, And solve the problem of having not enough data points in a relatively big space**.
+The main benefits of applying PCA are **to reduce the computational cost subject to the fact that the most information be preserved, and solve the problem of having not enough data points in a relatively big space**.

 Despite the benefits of PCA we should not forget that the chosen set of dimensions can not guarantee better performance in a **predictor's point of view**.